2011 Speedway World Cup

 The 2011 FIM Speedway World Cup (SWC) was the eleventh FIM Speedway World Cup, the annual international speedway world championship tournament.
 It took place between 9 July and 16 July 2011 and involved eight national teams.
 Six teams were seeded through to the tournament and two qualification rounds were held in April and May 2011 to determine the final two places.

 Qualification

+The top six nations from the 2010 Speedway World Cup (Poland, Denmark, Sweden, Great Britain, Australia and Russia) were granted automatic qualification, with the remaining two places divided among two qualifying rounds.
+Qualifying Round One was hosted in Lonigo, Italy and Qualifying Round Two was hosted in Landshut, Germany.
+Czech Republic and Germany qualified for the tournament.